roytang/blog/content/post/2018/06/kuala-lumpur-and-the-mtg25a-rptq.md

 url: /2018/06/kuala-lumpur-and-the-mtg25a-rptq/
 ---

 I had an out of country trip last weekend to Kuala Lumpur to play Magic, but I was a bit tempted to not write about it all.
-The reason being that inevitably after one of these MTG-related trips the first thing people ask me is _&#8220;Nanalo ka ba?&#8221;_ (Did you win?) and this time, the answer was sadly no. (Let's get the spoilers out of the way early shall we.)
+The reason being that inevitably after one of these MTG-related trips the first thing people ask me is _"Nanalo ka ba?&#8221;_ (Did you win?) and this time, the answer was sadly no. (Let's get the spoilers out of the way early shall we.)
 However, I realized that not all stories have to have happy endings.
 Sometimes the journey itself is the story.

 Besides, it was my first trip ever to Malaysia, and as I like to use this blog to remember past events, it's probably a good idea to write a little bit about it.
 If you're here just to get my opinions on Malaysia and want to skip the MTG bits here you go: